eapCJ/node-red-contrib-ws281x/node-red-contrib-ws281x/README.md

 This package provides nodes to interface with `rpi-ws281x-native`, a library that provides native bindings to the rpi_ws281x library by Jeremy Garff.

-**Note: This will only work on a Raspberry Pi and requires running Node-RED with root privileges.**
+**Note: This will only work on a Raspberry Pi and requires running Node-RED with root privileges (except for SPI interface).**

 ## Installation